wiltonmartinsdev/capoeira-energia-pura/README.md

 ## 📊 Status do Projeto

--   A aplicação encontra-se finalizada, mas, podendo ser implementada novas funcionalidades no futuro.
+-   A aplicação está finalizada, mas novas funcionalidades poderão ser implementadas no futuro.

 ## 📄 Licença